 Long-term drinking above the recommended levels may lead to a range of disorders, collectively known as alcohol-related brain injury (ARBI).
 Symptoms can include learning and memory problems, and difficulties with balance.

 Young people are more likely to take risks when drinking.
 Alcohol is a significant factor in a range of risky situations, including:

 • drug overdose

 Schoolies week and alcohol

-Misuse of alcohol can be linked to the misuse of other drugs.
-Taking alcohol with other drugs that also suppress the central nervous system, such as heroin and benzodiazepines, can be particularly risky.
+Risky alcohol consumption can be linked to the use of other drugs.
+Taking alcohol with other drugs that also suppress the central nervous system (such as heroin and benzodiazepines) can be particularly risky.
 It can cause a person’s breathing and heart rate to decrease to dangerous levels and increase the risk of overdose.

-The combination of alcohol and drugs (including cannabis) can also lead to increased risk taking, making it difficult to drive or carry out other activities, with the potential to harm others as well as the drinker.
+The combination of alcohol and drugs (including cannabis) can also lead to increased risk taking.
+Driving or carrying out other activities while under the influence is dangerous – a young person may harm themselves and others.

 Where to get help